rikardronnkvist/LDAP-QueryAnalyzer/README.md

 # LDAP-QueryAnalyzer

-The DC 1466-events can be used to monitor LDAP-traffic and are mostly used to find "bad" queries.
+The DC 1644-events can be used to monitor LDAP-traffic and are mostly used to find "bad" queries.

-The use-case forthis version of the script is for us to be OK with a decomission of some Domain Controllers.
+The use-case for this version of the script is for us to be OK with a decomission of some Domain Controllers.
 The script will gather all queries to the DC and export them to a CSV-file.

 You can that use that CSV to analyze if you might have some system somewhere that have a specifc DC pointed out as an source for LDAP-queries.